 At the same time, there are numerous apps that have the entire Bible and so even though you may be looking at your cellphone, you are actually reading the Word of God.

-In the end, it is a wonderful practice and something we should all consider during this Lenten season.
+In the end, it is a wonderful practice and something we should all consider to help us progress on the “Way of the Heart,” growing deeper every day in our relationship with God.